 As my monthly New Moon box, Nova Luna, has grown, I’ve gotten more and more questions about New Moon Intentions, and more specifically, how to pick one.
 I already have a blog post about my New Moon Intention ritual, but I thought I’d write a post about the deeper nuances between a intention versus a goal for the New Moon to help you when you’re trying to decide on your intention.

 Key #1: Specific Intentions

 Intentions (and when I say Intentions here and going forward, I’m referring to New Moon Intentions) tend to work best when they are feeling based and specific.
 Being able to feel your Intention with all of your senses is, in my belief, the key to manifestation.
 Being able to see what it looks like in your mind’s eye, and incorporate any textures, smells, specific colors, or sounds with it.
-The more specific you can get the better.
-For example, it’s not just a car you want, it’s a 1972 Corvette Convertible in Sunfire Yellow with a black leather interior, white line tires, turbo hydra-matic automatic transmission and AM/FM radio stereo.
+Get as specific as possible, like in the example from A Christmas Story below:

 Key #2: The difference between Intentions and Goals